Shrived28/Projects/Temperature Graph of City/README.md

-# Flask Application to get Temperature Graph
+# Flask Application to plot Temperature Graph

 This is a simple Flask application that provides weather(Temperature) information based on user input.
 Users can input a location and a date range, and the application will retrieve historical temperature data and display it in a graphical format.